Delboy/Colour-Type/TESTING.md

 ![random](assets/readme-assets/gifs/random.gif)

-- If answer is incorrect checked that the answer box was cleared, flashed red and the incorrect sound effect was played.
+- If the answer is incorrect, checked that the answer box was cleared, flashed red and the incorrect sound effect was played.

 ![incorrect](assets/readme-assets/gifs/incorrect.gif)

-- If answer is correct checked that the answer box was cleared, score increased inline with difficulty chosen, and the correct sound effect was played.
+- If the answer is correct, checked that the answer box was cleared, score increased inline with difficulty chosen, and the correct sound effect was played.

 ![correct](assets/readme-assets/gifs/correct.gif)

-- Checked that the answer box was not caps-sensitve.
+- Checked that the answer box was not case-sensitve.

 ![caps](assets/readme-assets/gifs/caps.gif)